How Google My Business Works, Why It Matters, and Who Should Care

 Improving Your Local Visibility

-For local businesses, having a GMB profile set up is not just a good idea, it’s essential.
+For local businesses, understanding how Google My Business works and having a GMB profile set up is not just a good idea, it’s essential.
 That’s because Google My Business basically is your whole web presence in Google Local Search, which for small businesses is really the only search that matters.
 As Google has noted, 76% of mobile users making a local search visit a physical location within a day, and 28% of those searches result in sales making it a valuable and decisive market.

 Getting You in the 3-Pack